All-Ceramic crowns are cosmetic dental restorations used to cap or completely cover the top of the tooth.

 Other dental crown options

 Porcelain fused to a metal crown offers an excellent option for mid-back teeth when the strength of the restoration and aesthetics are of concern.
 Gold dental crowns are the strongest type of crown and are considered to be the best non-cosmetic crown for posterior molars.
-There are several types of dental crowns and caps, including inlays and onlays, that can be used in dental restoration.
+Several types of dental crowns and caps, including inlays and onlays, are used in dental restoration.

 Doc Kelly will help you decide which crown is most appropriate to achieve the strongest and the most natural-looking dental restoration to complement your smile.